Risks of Mixing Heroin With Other Addictive SubstancesYou are here:

-Patients are prescribed these drugs to treat anxiety and insomnia.
+Typically, patients are prescribed these drugs to treat anxiety and insomnia.
 Studies show that many people who take heroin also use sedatives such as benzodiazepines.
 More than 17 percent of fatal overdoses last year included heroin and sedatives.

-The most common risks of mixing benzos with heroin are respiratory depression and death.
+Overall, the most common risks of mixing benzos with heroin are respiratory depression and death.
 This occurs because both drugs suppress breathing and cause sedation.

 Side effects of mixing benzos and heroin include:

 In effect, overdose rates are 10 times higher for people who use benzos and heroin together.

 Comparatively, fentanyl and heroin are both powerful opioids.
 Often, fentanyl is used to lace heroin to increase its effects.
 Fentanyl-heroin combinations have been used since the 1970s.
 However, the current wave of using fentanyl-laced heroin is more deadly as the amount of fentanyl used in the mixture has increased by as much as 50 percent.

 Fatal overdoses caused by fentanyl-heroin combinations involve rapid respiratory depression followed by sudden cardiac arrest.
 Because it is so sudden, many of the individuals don’t have time to get to a hospital.